 How is blood pressure measured?

 Blood pressure is the measure of the amount of force it takes for your heart to pump blood around your body.
 It is a good indication of how hard your heart is working.
 Your blood pressure is measured in millimeters of mercury (mmHg).
-Blood pressure of 120/80 mmHg or less is in the normal range.1,2
+Blood pressure less than 120/80 mmHg is in the normal range.1,2

 What do the two numbers mean?